ika-rwth-aachen/RoadGeneration/README.md

 cd RoadGeneration
 ```

-A build script is provided and can be executed from the root directory with
+A build script for Linux systems is provided and can be executed from the root directory with

 ```bash
 sh buildScript.sh